xxguo28/Spring2018-Project1-xxguo28/README.md

 + Projec title: **What does the trend of U.S. presidents’ inaugural speeches reflect?**
 + This project is conducted by **Xiaoxiao Guo** *(xg2282)*

-+ Project summary: The main question of this research is to analyse the trend of presidents’ inaugural speeches according to the 58 inaugarul speeches we have from 1789-2017 and think about what these changes reflect.
++ Project summary: The main question of this research is to analyse the trend of presidents’ inaugural speeches according to the 58 inaugural speeches we have from 1789-2017 and think about what these changes reflect.
 Specifically, this project analyzes the following three aspects:

-  1. Change in length of sentences in presidents’ inaugarul speeches
+  1. Change in length of sentences in presidents’ inaugural speeches
-  2. Change in speakers’ emotions with presidents’ inaugarul speeches
+  2. Change in speakers’ emotions with presidents’ inaugural speeches
-  3. Change in topics of presidents’ inaugarul speeches
+  3. Change in topics of presidents’ inaugural speeches

 + Findings:
 From my study, I will draw a conclusion that the trend of presidents’ speeches from 1789 to 2017 reflects the development of our human behaviours and thoughts: